JimLuth/AV-PushToTalk/README.md

 ## Motivation

-I spend hours in video conferences and wanted to have a global key assigned the would in unison toggle my mic and camera on and off no matter which window had the focus.
+I spend hours in video conferences and wanted to have a global key assigned that would in unison toggle my mic and camera on and off no matter which window had the focus.
 I also wanted this to work optionally in "push-to-talk" mode where pressing the key down performs one toggle and letting the key up performs the toggle again.

 ## Prerequisites